Friendship Academy of the Arts

 Academic programming

-Friendship Academy works to use the best teaching practices to create high-quality learning.
+FAA uses high-quality teaching practices to create high-quality learning.
 Across all grades, FAA teachers give standards-based lessons & use research-based strategies to help develop the whole child–academically, socially, emotionally, & artistically.
-Throughout the school, teachers use common methods & shared language.
-Lessons are data-driven & individualized learning plans are created for each student to create the equity needed helping each student become the best of themselves.
-To provide the best instruction possible, FAA works with educational experts to integrate best practices into the curriculum.
-At FAA, parents & guardians are essential partners in their children’s education, & the school works hard to build this partnership.
+Throughout the school, teachers use the same methods & shared language.
+Lessons are data-driven & teachers make individualized learning plans for each student to make learning equal & to help each student become the best version of themselves.
+To give students the best classroom experience possible, FAA works with experts to use the best learning & teaching practices.
+Parents & guardians are also important parts of a student’s learning, so FAA works closely with them as well as learning partners.

 Academic Programs Offered: